 But, I digress.

 While you may not find back to school shopping nearly as gratifying as I do, you can certainly find it tolerable when it means you’re saving money.
-So, I have 3 tips to help you do just that.
+So, I have 3 smart back to school shopping tips to help you do just that.

 Back to School Shopping Online